 Why do I think that the award was so high?

 First, she had surgery.
 As I mentioned above, surgery greatly increases the full value of a case.

 Second, the medical bills that she owed were huge.
 She had Medicare.
 However, she did not use it for her treatment.

 In fact, the defense argued strongly that her medical expenses should have been limited to what Medicare would have paid.
 Specifically, the defense argued that her medical providers accept Medicare.
 The defense attorney cited to another trial judge limited the medical bills to what Medicare would have paid.
 This would have potentially been problematic if the jury would not have awarded her the claimed medical bills.

 However, they chose to treat her and wait to accept payment until the case was over.
 This is a risk that you take by not using your Medicare for medical treatment that is related to an accident.

 On September 5, 2018, the parties reached a settlement.
 I do not know the amount of the settlement.

 What is a Vertebroplasty?

+The two common surgeries on compression fractures are vertebroplasty and kyphoplasty.
 In a vertebroplasty, a doctor injects cement (Methyl methacrylate) into the vertebral body.
 They try to re-expand it.